fkie-cad/COMIDDS/content/datasets/ctu_13.md

 Thirteen different scenarios were executed, with each one representing a certain botnet behavior, resulting in thirteen individual datasets.

+Note that these thirteen datasets are a subset of the [Malware Capture Facility Project](https://mcfp.weebly.com/), though other datasets within this collection did not undergo any further analysis or study.

 ### Environment

 The infected network consists of an unspecified number of virtualized machines running Windows XP SP2, with each machine